Vesimeu/Developing-web-service/README.md

 # Developing-web-service
-Developing a web service using Python
+Developing a web service using Python yeap